 Proper lighting is essential for any home.
 Without it, there would be no color, and when there isn’t enough, it dampens the energy of a room and depresses your spirit.
 That’s why it’s important to maintain a balance between personality and functionality when it comes to the lighting of a room.

-A good lighting plan for any room involves a layered approach that combines three types of light: ambient, task and accent lighting.
+for any room involves a layered approach that combines three types of light: ambient, task and accent lighting.
 Certain types of fixtures lend themselves to each category, and with just the right blend, they can make any room in your home come to life.

 Also known as general lighting, ambient lighting offers excellent overall illumination to a room by providing a comfortable level of brightness without glare.
 It allows you to move about the space without banging your shin into the furniture.
 Having a central source of ambient lighting in all room is key to a good lighting plan.

-Examples of good sources of ambient lighting include track and recessed lights, wall mounted lights and ceiling mounted lights, such as chandeliers.
+Examples of good sources of ambient lighting include track and recessed lights, wall mounted lights and

 Task lighting helps you perform specific tasks, such as reading, cooking, doing hobbies, or playing games.
 This type of lighting should be free of distracting glare and shadows while directing the light to exactly where you need it.
 It can be provided by recessed and track lighting, pendant lighting and under-cabinet lighting, as well as by portable floor and desk lamps.